sourcegraph/handbook/content/communication/conflict_resolution.md

 ## Building a shared understanding

 Building a shared understanding is a useful way to prevent and resolve conflicts.
-It is also a pre-requisite for a [clean escalation](clean_escalation.md).
+It is also a prerequisite for a [clean escalation](clean_escalation.md).

 You have a shared understanding with another person if: